stevekrouse/WoofJS/README.md

   - Send this sprite to the back layer: `sprite.sendToBack();`
   - Send this sprite to the front layer: `sprite.sendToFront();`
   - Point the sprite towards another sprite: `sprite.pointTowards(sprite2)`
-  - Point the sprite towards an X,Y position: `sprite.pointTowards(project.mouseX, project.mouseY)`
+  - Point the sprite towards an X,Y : `sprite.pointTowards(project.mouseX, project.mouseY)`
   - Delete this sprite: `sprite.delete();`
   - Get the width: `sprite.width()`
   - Get the height: `sprite.height()`